 The political science program contributes significantly to the goals set forth in the University's current strategic plan.
 The program provides courses in political science for the knowledge component of the general education curriculum as well as providing courses for majors and minors in political science.
-At all levels, the program strives to enhance student knowledge as well as communication and critical thinking skills.
-Technology is used appropriately at all levels of instruction; Students are encouraged to work in community organizations as interns, and integration of learning is required of all majors as is basic research.
+At all levels, the program strives to enhance student knowledge and to enhance communication and critical thinking skills.
+Technology is used appropriately at all levels of instruction, students are encouraged to work in community organizations as interns, and an integration of learning is required of all majors as is basic research.